OhGr

-ohGr is a Canadian industrial band formed by Nivek Ogre and Mark Walk of Skinny Puppy.
+ohGr is an American industrial band formed by Canadian musicians Nivek Ogre and Mark Walk, formerly of Skinny Puppy.
 Early ohGr releases incorporated hip hop and synth-pop influences, and in contrast to Skinny Puppy, utilized conventional structures and a lighter tone.
 Ogre noted that this direction was inspired by the pop bands he enjoyed as a child, such as The Archies.
 However, in releases such as Devils in my Details, ohGr has taken to a more abrasive, non-linear flavour of electro-industrial, while continuing to release pop albums such as 2018's Tricks.